ovh/python-ovh/MIGRATION.rst

 With no additional boilerplate!

-For more informations on available configuration mechanism, please see https://github.com/ovh/python-ovh/blob/master/README.rst#configuration
+For more information on available configuration mechanism, please see https://github.com/ovh/python-ovh/blob/master/README.rst#configuration

 Use the client